 Here’s how it looks after applying the Pivot Table function.
-You need to click ‘Add‘ to add the selected values from your source sheet.
+You must click ‘Add‘ to add the selected values from your source sheet.

-For a detailed how-to guide on creating a Pivot Table, you may check this article How to Create a Pivot Table Report to Summarize Data in Google Sheets.
+For a detailed how-to guide on creating a Pivot Table, you may check this article.

 Here’s the final out of our Pivot Table.